bayes-bats/tier2-freq-bayes/development/run-of-show.md

       - Instructor-facing: `01-introduction.qmd`, `03-one-pager.qmd`
       - Student-facing: `01-introduction.qmd`,`03-simplified-main.qmd`
   b. __Aims__:
-      - _Engage and Explain in 5E model_ (applied).
+      - _Explore and Explain in 5E model_ (applied).
 Introduce students to statistical inference broadly defined, the learning objectives for the activity, and the high-level critical differences in Frequentist/Bayesian approaches
-      -  _Engage and Explain in 5E model_ (conceptual).
+      -  _Explore and Explain in 5E model_ (conceptual).
 Here
   c. __Cadence__: Instructor walks them through first sections with introduction/LO's and then provides warmup questions (7-10 minutes of discussion time among groups).
 Groups can share what they know and instructor shares high-level one pager simplified document on differences between statistical inference paradigms.
 Instructor then finishes discussion with sections on research questions and hypotheses.
 The detailed one pager reference guide is a support artifact for the instructor that is not student facing.